Ruslan-Bagautdinov/fastapi_with_telethon/README.md

 ### POST /messages/media

 This endpoint is used to send media (e.g., images, videos) to another Telegram user.
-It requires a JSON payload with the user's phone number, the recipient's phone number and the media file.
+Requires a JSON payload with the user's phone number, the recipient's phone number and the media file.

 ```bash
 POST http://localhost:80/messages/media